qcsystudio/autocreatetable/README.en.md

 - guassdb(not verified)

 #### Installation
-- Run the system independently.
-You can directly run the system with autocreatetable-app.
+- When running the system independently, it can be directly used with autocreatetable-test.
+Ensure to delete the controller package, otherwise it may introduce SQL injection vulnerabilities.
 - Integrated into the original system, you can directly configure the autocreatetable-core package on the original system.

 #### configuration